Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Details of proofs

 where the equality is due to tower property and the first and second inequalities are due to Lemma A.2 of \citet{jacod2019estimating}.
-For the second term of the summand on the right hand side of \eqref{zetazeta-decomp}, we have
+For the second term of the summand on the right-hand side of \eqref{zetazeta-decomp}, we have

 where the first and second equalities are due to tower property and the independence of $\varPsi_{i,2}^{m}$ and $\hat{X}_{11,l_1}^{c,m}$, and the first and second inequalities are due to Lemmas A.2 and A.5 of \citet{jacod2019estimating}.
 Similarly, we can obtain the following inequalities: